SamBlygen/SBA320H-React/React-Project/README.md

 # React + Vite

+My Harry Potter Character App is a React-Project that allows users to browse a list of characters, view their details such as Gender, House, wand and mark them as favorites.
+The application uses localStorage for favorite selections, allows users to maintain their favorites even after refreshing the page.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: